GitauHarrison/notes/web_development/personal_blog/5_display_user_comments.md

 ### User Avatar

 We will use [Gravatar](https://en.gravatar.com/) service to provide images for all our users.
 It is very simple to implement this service.
-To request an image for a given user, the URL format _https://www.gravatar.com/avatar/<_hash_>_, where `<hash>` is the md5 hash for a user's email address.
+To request an image for a given user, the URL format _https://www.gravatar.com/avatar/<_hash_>_ is used, where `<hash>` is the md5 hash for a user's email address.

 ```python
 >>> from hashlib improt md5